 An ongoing project we are working on is developing a method of creating tactile interpretations of historical textiles using digital embroidery on paper.
 I am also focused on making this design and fabrication process accessible for Blind/Low-Vision artists and designers.

-I am an Adjunct Professor at NYU Tandon School of Engineering, Department of Technology, Society and Culture, where I teach a graduate-level course called “Accessibility As Creative Practice.”
+I am an Adjunct Professor at NYU Tandon School of Engineering, Department of Technology, Society and Culture, where I teach graduate-level courses including “Accessibility As Creative Practice,” and “Access and Assistive Technology in Museums and Historical Sites,” and an undergraduate course, “Digital Accessibility and Creative Applications“.

 Publications